brucefan1983/gpuqt/README.md

 Go to the folders "diffusive" and "localized" and run the MATLAB scripts.
 You should get similar figures as in the following paper:

-* Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, arXiv:1705.01387 [physics.comp-ph], submitted to Comput.
+* Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, Comput.
 Phys.
-Commun. on May 3, 2017.
+Commun.
+230, 113 (2018). https://doi.org/10.1016/j.cpc.2018.04.013

 ## Authors